KhronosGroup/OpenXR-SDK/BUILDING.md

 | Visual Studio 2013   |       12       |
 | Visual Studio 2015   |       14       |
 | Visual Studio 2017   |       15       |

-**NOTE:** CMake can not create Visual Studio solutions or projects that can generate both 64-bit and 32-bit binaries.
-Instead, if you need both, you must perform the following steps individually.
-Otherwise, simply build for the target you desire.

 ### Windows 64-bit